 Make up for lost time!
-After the recent easing of restrictions to include county-wide travel, it’s high time you get outdoors and visit one of the finest surviving medieval towns in Ireland.
+After a year of in and out of lockdowns, it’s high time you get out and visit one of the finest surviving medieval towns in Ireland.
 Athenry is a picturesque sea of green and has more than its fair share of unmissable attractions to keep you entertained.
 We've narrowed it down to a couple of spots you've definitely got to check out when you're in the area...

 FOOD & DRINK